asanderson15/bootstrap-rails-three/README.md

 Thanks to [Twitter](http://twitter.com) for [Bootstrap](http://twitter.github.io/bootstrap).
 It is awesome!

 Thanks to AnjLab for [bootstrap-rails](http://github.com/anjlab/bootstrap-rails/) and Seyhun Akyürek for [twitter-bootstrap-rails](https://github.com/seyhunak/twitter-bootstrap-rails) gems.
+They were the inspiration.
 If you have a production app, you may want to use their gems as they are likely better maintained and more stable.

 ## Issues?